-The petitioner, in its petition for Annual Performance Review (APR) for FY 2010-11, has estimated the energy sales, expenditure and revenue for FY 2010-11, based on actual energy sales, expenditure and revenue for the first half (H1) of FY 2010-11 and provided the revised estimate of energy sales, expenditure and revenue for FY 2010-11, based on the actuals of H1 against each head.
+The petitioner, in its petition for Annual Performance Review (APR) for FY 2010-11, has estimated the energy sales, expenditure and revenue for FY 2010-11, based on actual energy sales, expenditure and revenue for the first half (H1) of FY 2010-11 and estimated performance of the remaining part of the year and provided the revised estimate of energy sales, expenditure and revenue for FY 2010-11, based on the actuals of H1 against each head.

-The performance of FY 2010-11 (revised estimate) is compared with the ARR approved for FY 2010-11 in the order dated 31st March, 2010.
+The performance of FY 2010-11 (revised estimate) is compared with the ARR approved for FY 2010-11, in the Order dated 31st March, 2010.

-The Commission has analyzed the energy sales and components of expenditure and revenue under performance review for FY 2010-11 in this chapter.
+The Commission has analyzed the energy sales and components of expenditure and revenue in the performance review for FY 2010-11 in this chapter.